| | |

 Benefits of using sourdough in Easter egg bread

-Traditional bread recipes often have unwanted ingredients or are made with conventional yeast, so they are more difficult to digest.
+Traditional bread recipes are made with conventional yeast, so they are more difficult to digest.

 Aside from using whole, real food ingredients, sourdough makes this bread easier to digest because the sourdough process predigests the gluten protein so it is broken down.